-WB across the Illinois River, now also IL 29 NB, which was rerouted out of much of downtown since I took the photos.
+WB across the Illinois River on the 1958 Murray Baker Bridge, now also IL 29 NB since it was rerouted out of much of downtown in 2012 after I took these photos.
 US 24 was also rerouted to avoid the city completely, so it's no longer off Exit 93.
 What a waste of new signs.

 Bonus views of the bridge, looking east from Eaton St.

 The old style of overpass, at least east of the city, EB at Muller Rd.
 There are more of these at the eastern I-474 interchange.

 I-74 WB with I-55 NB on the west side of Bloomington, featuring misaligned exit tabs and some of the only button copy left in the state (thanks to recent concerted efforts).

 Westbound in Bloomington, last photo courtesy Michael Summa from 1979.
 I can't get enough of how Business is abbreviated "Busn." in Illinois instead of "Bus."
 My favorite shield variant is the one on the "EXIT EXIT 135" sign.